-In this first part, I reflect on five areas I found compelling:
+In this post, I reflect on five areas I found compelling:

 - Balancing “Learning Progressive” and “Highly Effective”;